codepath/android_guides/Basic-Todo-App-Tutorial.md

 ### Persist Items to File

-First, we need to add the commons.io library into our gradle dependencies to make reading and writing easier.
+First, we need to add the commons.io library into our gradle.io file dependencies to make reading and writing easier.

     dependencies {
     compile "commons-io:commons-io:+"